rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  QQRT, quantity, quality, regularity, timing.
 *  Here I would say, see if you can delay your bedtime
 *  as best you can.
-*  If your bedtime is 10 and you're normally waking up
+*  If your bedtime is 10 and you're normally waking up at 6,
-*  at six, but you're consistently waking up at four,
+*  but you're consistently waking up at 4,
 *  start trying to go to bed at 11 p.m.
 *  Push, push, push as hard as you can
 *  until you are so sleepy you sleep.
 *  And then it will take a couple of days to build up
 *  that sort of remembering from your brain and the debt
 *  that to begin with, you'll go to bed now at 11
-*  and you'll wake up at four again and things are even worse.
+*  and you'll wake up at 4 again and things are even worse.
 *  But after a while you're building up this pressure to sleep
-*  and all of a sudden you're going to bed again at 11
+*  and all of a sudden you're going to bed again at 11,
 *  but your brain thinks, I have had four nights of now
 *  just five hours of sleep.
 *  I'm not doing this anymore.
 *  I'm gonna sleep through until five.
 *  And you can keep moving your schedule later
-*  because when older adults are waking up at four
+*  because when older adults are waking up at 4
 *  and they can't get back, it's also miserable
 *  because the rest of the world is asleep
 *  and the people they want to engage with,